By Andy

 Thank you for bringing us together Calgary Child’s Play and being the 16th stop on our tour.
 We look forward to watching your work blossom in play!

 To learn more about our Canadian adventure, please check out our dedicated tour page.
-To hear more from us on a daily basis, check out our Facebook and Twitter, and don’t forget our website.
+To hear more from us on a daily basis, check out our Facebook and Twitter.